- Tutorials > TPU 3D Printing: A Guide to 3D Printing Flexible Parts

 Fused Deposition Modelling

-FDM can also be used with TPU filaments.
+FDM technology can also be used with TPU filaments.

 There are two major benefits of using FDM instead of SLS when manufacturing TPU parts: firstly, FDM is less expensive and secondly, it is typically faster to produce TPU parts with filaments rather than with powders.